Javosec/hosted-n8n/docs/project/03-plans/02-migration/01-profile-compose-migration.md

 - Helper scripts use sudo for managing symbolic links
 - Rootless containers have limited permissions

-**Resolution Plan**:
+**Resolution**:
-- Review permissions of nginx configuration directories
+- Removed sudo commands from scripts
-- Modify scripts to avoid sudo when possible
+- Modified scripts to work with appropriate permissions
-- Implement alternative approaches for configuration management
+- Implemented alternative approaches for configuration management
-- Test all scripts in the rootless environment
+- Tested all scripts in the rootless environment

 ### 3. MCP Configuration Separation